iam-jmismail/typeorm/Readme.md

 ## About

 TypeORM is an Object Relational Mapper for SQL Databases ( Its now experimental for MongoDB).
-With TypeORM SQL queries can be done easily through couple of functions, which otherwise would be very difficult to do with SQL drivers.
+With TypeORM SQL queries can be done easily through few functions, which otherwise would be very difficult to do with SQL drivers.

 ## Terminologies